Anplus/PracticalWiFiCSI/sensing/README.md

 2. Run the MATLAB script `DFSExtractionCode/generate_dataset.m`.
 Before running, open the script and set the `input_root` variable to the folder containing your `.dat` files.
 The script converts `.dat` → `.mat` and saves the results to the configured output folder.

-3. Create a `shuffle.txt` file that lists all dataset file paths (one per line).
+3. Then run the MATLAB script `DFSExtractionCode/generate_index.m` to create a `shuffle.txt` file that lists all dataset file paths (one per line).
 Use relative paths if you plan to move the dataset.

 ## Training and testing